-Almonty has recognized a restoration provision of \$2,450 (Q1 2015 - \$1,152) with respect to WCM's future obligation to restore and reclaim the mine once it has ceased to mine tungsten and molybdenum ore from Wolfram Camp Mine.
+Almonty has recognized a restoration provision of 2,415 (Q2 2015 - 1,1175) with respect to WCM's future obligation to restore and reclaim the mine once it has ceased to mine tungsten and molybdenum ore from Wolfram Camp Mine.
 The restoration provision represents the present value of rehabilitation costs relating to the mine site which are expected to be incurred subsequent to 2019 after the mine ceases production.
 This provision has been created based on Almonty's internal estimates.
 Assumptions based on the current economic environment have been made, which management believes are a reasonable basis upon which to estimate the future liability.
 These estimates are reviewed regularly to take into account any material changes to the assumptions.
 Actual rehabilitation costs will ultimately depend upon future market prices for the necessary decommissioning works required which will reflect current market conditions at that time.
-The timing of the rehabilitation is likely to depend on when the Wolfram Camp Mine ceases to produce at economically viable rates.
-This in turn will depend on Almonty's ability to extend the mine life years through additional exploration and also on the future price of WO3 concentrate.
+The timing of the rehabilitation is likely to depend on Almonty's ability to extend the mine life years through additional exploration and also on the future price of WO3 concentrate.

-As at December 31, 2015, Almonty had \$1,313 (Q1 2015 - \$1,230) in restricted cash on deposit with the Queensland Government, Department of Natural Resources and Mines as required by the Department of Environment and Heritage Protection, based on the mine plan in effect as at September 30, 2014.
+As at March 31, 2016, Almonty had \$1,295 (Q2 2015 - \$1,298) in restricted cash on deposit with the Queensland Government, Department of Natural Resources and Mines as required by the Department of Environment and Heritage Protection, based on the mine plan in effect as at September 30, 2015.

-There is a restoration provision of \$85 with respect to the Woulfe properties.
+There is a restoration provision of \$259 with respect to the Woulfe properties based on the amount assessed by the relevant local government authorities.